 A direct result of this is that any faults are also registered in our customer portal – our customers see the same thing we do.
 The transparency that perfectly suits our access to the entire service operation: With visibility, honesty and open communication we reach our common goal of resuming normal operations as soon as possible in the event of a problem.

 At the same time, the many years of intensive work we have done with assets and Cisco’s service programmes have created a high level of competence in service in Conscia’s organisation.
 Therefore, when it comes to Cisco’s rules and processes, our organisation on a whole are ”subject-matter-experts”.

 This is of course to the benefit of the customers when we advise on secure handling of all assets.
 The customers’ service strategy is reflected directly through the range of services available in the portal – no more no less.

 More complex and even more important

-A consequence of this will be that the number of licences will grow in line with migration to new hardware, and in turn the total number of assets will increase.
-Central controllers will be an important part of the implementation and operation of the network, but the total overview of assets, both hardware and software, will still lie in CNS with information on lifespan, vulnerabilities and threats.
+A consequence of this will be that the number of licenses will grow in line with migration to new hardware, and in return, the total number of assets will increase.
+Central controllers will be an important part of the implementation and operation of the network, but the total overview of assets, both hardware, and software, will still lie in CNS with information on lifespan, vulnerabilities, and threats.
 This means that Asset Management will become more complex – and at the same time, more important!